Agent-based Models for

 This is an excellent example of using an agent-based model to ask “what if” questions about aspects of individual behaviour that would be very difficult to replicate within a real population.
 In this case the positioning of different types of food outlets within neighbourhoods.

 This is a model of the inequalities in diet in the context of urban residential segregation.
 Auchincloss and Garcia use this model as an example of how to create an ABM to address complex non-communicable disease problems.
 The model is used as an introductory guide to the philosophy and practices of agent-based models and is used to illustrate why agent-based models are a good fit for investigating non-communicable disease prevention.
 The paper describes very clearly how to take descriptions of individual behaviour and incorporate them into an agent-based model framework and run “what if “ experiments with the model.

 Exploiting Social Networks to Mitigate the Obesity Epidemic

 This is a good model to explore and understand network theory.
 One of the most important features of an agent-based model is the way in which the agents interact with each other.
 In this model social networks within a population are created by forming links between agents.
 The agent-to-agent links represent connections between a person and their friends.
 In this model this friendship network is used to simulate the effect that a person’s friends have on their body weight.
 This abstract model shows that the structure of this friendship network is very important in determining population level patterns of behaviour.

 This is a particularly good example of using an abstract, spatially discrete agent-based model to investigate the fundamental drivers of behaviour.
 The model looks at the effect that other people’s drinking behaviour has on an individual’s drinking behaviour and places this in a simple spatial context.
-It finds that the spatial aspects of social interactions are an important driver in determining population level drinking behaviour.
-This model has also been used as a precursor to more applied ABMs investigating drinking behaviour.
+The model shows that the spatial aspects of social interactions are an important driver in determining population level drinking behaviour.
+This model is also a much-cited precursor to more applied agent-based models used for investigating drinking behaviour such as SimDrink.